Communication that generates community

-This is the reason why internal communication, organizational communication and external communication are all aspects of the same communicative strategy.
+Precisely for this reason, internal communication, organizational communication and external communication are strategically inseparable, representing convergent aspects of a single communication strategy.

 Beyond the consolidated communicative model

-Indeed, the communicative model proposed by the generative paradigm calls into radical discussion the current hierarchical transmissive model of communication that is the principal cause of the economic-social crisis our country is currently facing.
+The communicative model proposed by the generative paradigm overturns the current hierarchical transmissive model of communication that is the principal cause of the economic-social crisis Italy is currently facing.
 From this perspective, the problem seems to be not a lack of resources but rather a cultural difficulty in recognizing resources, of which we have many.